 The best time to do this trip is December-January.
 At this time of the year you'll have clear, big skies and the burning of paddy will not have started, so visibility will be excellent.
 By late February the burn will be starting to smoulder, and will build right through till the start of wet season.
 Given much of the appeal of this trip is the outdoors, doing it in the height of wet season doesn't strike us as the best of fun -- especially if you're on a motorbike.

 Evenings and early mornings will be cold.
 Dress appropriately.
 If you're doing the trip by motorbike, note that all the routes we're covering are fully sealed and should be reasonable for a motorcyclist of intermediate ability.
-Always wear a helmet and make sure your travel insurance is in order.
+Always wear a helmet and make sure your travel insurance is in order—SafetyWing is a popular and affordable option.
 Where possible, avoid riding at night.

 In a nutshell, the routing is Chiang Mai - Chiang Dao - Phrao - Phayao - Phu Lang Ka - Nan - Phrae - Lampang - Chiang Mai.
 There is time for significant side-trips from Chiang Dao, Nan and Lampang so if you were divvying up your days, we'd give more time to those towns.